Read Storm Tight Windows Reviews, Opinions And Complaints

 [Website Editor Reply]

-Patti, I googled regency windows and regency window complaints came up high in the search bar.
-Found two links that worry me.
+Patti, I googled regency windows and regency windows complaints came up high in the search bar.

 I don't know enough about Storm Tight to say don't go with them, but I tend to give advise based on the following mantra — go with the company that has a proven track record of success, even if that means a bit more money up front. it could save you lots in the long run.

-Soft-Lite has a lifetime warranty that should hold true.
+Storm Tight's reputation feels questionable to me, while Soft-Lite is very solid.
+Soft-Lite carries a lifetime warranty that should hold true.

 Tim - Site Editor - from 2018